anant1407/Housing-Price-Prediction/README.md

 smallest geographical unit for which the US Census Bureau publishes sample data (a block group typically has a population of 600 to 3,000 people).
 We will call them “districts” for short.
-Your model should learn from this data and be able to predict the median housing price in any district, given all the other metrics
+The model learns from this data and predicts the median housing price in any district, given all the other metrics